mitjafelicijan/TurtleTweaks/README.md

+# TurtleWoW Tweaks

-# World of Warcraft (client version 1.12) Tweaks and Fixes
+World of Warcraft (client version 1.12 / TurtleWoW) Tweaks.

 Readme incomplete, but I'll get to it eventually.